Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 You Refused the Breathalyzer.
 Now What?

-Whatever your reason, refusing the chemical test in New York triggers an entirely separate legal proceeding—a DMV Refusal Hearing—with its own timeline, its own penalties, and its own consequences for your license.
-This happens whether or not you’re ever convicted of DWI.
+Whatever your reason, refusing the chemical test in New York triggers an entirely separate legal proceeding called a DMV Refusal Hearing.
+This proceeding has its own timeline, its own penalties, and its own consequences for your license.
+It happens whether or not you are ever convicted of DWI.

-I’m Ed Palermo, and I’ve been handling DWI cases on Long Island for more than 30 years.
-I’ve represented clients at hundreds of DMV refusal hearings in Nassau and Suffolk Counties.
+I am Ed Palermo, and I have been handling DWI cases on Long Island for more than 31 years.
+I have represented clients at hundreds of DMV refusal hearings in Nassau and Suffolk Counties.
 I know what the Administrative Law Judges look for, I know how to challenge the police officer’s testimony, and I know how to give you the best chance of keeping your license.

 The DMV moves fast on refusal cases.
 You need to act now.